Agnostic Smoothed Online Learning without Knowledge of the Base Measure: Main results

 \begin{restatable}{theorem}{LowerBound} Fix $d\geq 1$.
 There exists a function class $\Fcal:\Xcal\to\{0, 1\}$ with VC dimension $d$ such that for any $\sigma\in(0,1)$, $T\geq 1$, and any learning algorithm, there is a function $f^\star \in \Fcal$ and a $\sigma$-smooth adversary such that the responses are realizable, that is, $y_t=f^\star(x_t)$ for all $t\in[T]$, and denoting by $\hat y_t$ the predictions of the algorithm,

 \end{restatable}

-As a remark, \textsc{R-Cover} uses a somewhat complex recursive construction to achieve the optimal regret guarantee from \cref{thm:main_thm}.
-Achieving (worse) sublinear regret without prior knowledge of the base measure with a simpler algorithm is nevertheless possible.
-In \cref{subsec:simpler_algo} we describe a very simple and intuitive \textsc{Cover} algorithm which essentially corresponds to the single-depth version of \textsc{R-Cover} and for instance enjoys a $\approx T^{2/3}$ regret guarantee in classification.
-We refer to \cref{subsec:simpler_algo} for details on this result which may be of independent interest.
+\textsc{R-Cover} uses a somewhat complex recursive construction to achieve the optimal regret guarantee from \cref{thm:main_thm}.
+For intuition, we also describe in \cref{subsec:simpler_algo} a very simple and intuitive algorithm \textsc{Cover} that achieves (worse) sublinear regret without prior knowledge of the base measure.
+This algorithm which essentially corresponds to the single-depth version of \textsc{R-Cover} and for instance enjoys a $\approx T^{2/3}$ regret guarantee in classification, which may be of independent interest.
 Obtaining regret guarantees in regression for \textsc{Cover} is also possible with the same tools developed for \textsc{R-Cover} and we omit details for simplicity.

 We next turn to the general regression setting.
 At the high level, our algorithm for classification is generalized to regression by constructing $\epsilon$-coverings of the function class for some scale $\epsilon$ that is used as a parameter (for VC classes we simply use $\epsilon=0$).
 In practice, the optimal choice of the scale $\epsilon$ lies in $[1/T,1]$ and only depends on the growth of the fat-shattering dimensions of $\Fcal$.
-We note, however, that tuning this parameter $\epsilon$ can be fully side-stepped by performing any learning with expert advice algorithm using as experts the algorithms $\textsc{R-Cover}$ for different choice of parameters $\epsilon \in\{2^{-l},l\leq \log_2 T\}$.
+However, tuning this parameter $\epsilon$ can be fully side-stepped by performing any learning with expert advice algorithm using as experts the algorithms $\textsc{R-Cover}$ for different choice of parameters $\epsilon \in\{2^{-l},l\leq \log_2 T\}$.
 The resulting algorithm would enjoy the same regret guarantees as for the optimally-tuned algorithm.
 The full version of our regret bound is stated in \cref{thm:oblivious_adversary}.
-For readability, we instantiate the bound for standard growth scenarios for the fat-shattering dimension of $\Fcal$.
+For readability, we instantiate the bound for standard growth scenarios of the fat-shattering dimension.

 \begin{theorem} Fix $T\geq 1$.
-Let $\Fcal:\Xcal\to[0,1]$ be a function class. and suppose that $(x_t)_{t\geq 1}$ is a $\sigma$-smooth sequence on $\Xcal$ with respect to some unknown base measure $\mu$.
+Let $\Fcal:\Xcal\to[0,1]$ be a function class and suppose that $(x_t)_{t\geq 1}$ is a $\sigma$-smooth sequence on $\Xcal$ with respect to some unknown base measure $\mu$.
 There exists a universal constant $C>0$ such that we have the following bounds on the oblivious regret of $\textsc{R-Cover}$, where we denote by $\hat y_t$ the predictions of the algorithm.

 If $\mathsf{fat}_\Fcal(r)\leq d\ln\frac{1}{r}$ for all $r>0$, then $\textsc{R-Cover}$ run with the parameter $\epsilon=1/T$ yields

 If $\mathsf{fat}_\Fcal(r)\lesssim r^{-p}$ for $p>0$, then $\textsc{R-Cover}$ run with the parameter $\epsilon = \paren{\frac{\ln T}{T}}^{\frac{1}{p+1}}$ yields